thedevd/techBlog/springboot/restful-web-services/03-error-handling/README.md

 Altogether, we use @ExceptionHandler on methods of @ControllerAdvice classes so that the exception handling will be applied globally or to a subset of controllers.
 <hr/>

 So what we have done in this demo, we have created a well defined strucutred called -**RestApiException.java** to wrap the error information in proper JSON represented structure.
-And then created a central point for handling the exceptions - **CustomExceptionHandler.java**
+And then created a central point for handling the exceptions - **CustomExceptionHandler.java** (a @ControllerAdvice annoted class)
 ```java
 import java.time.LocalDateTime;
 import org.springframework.http.HttpStatus;